Wandalen/wTools/module/experimental/interval_adapter/docs/invariant/003_no_set_operations.md

 ### Abstract

 `interval_adapter` is a type-unification abstraction, not a computational geometry library.
-It provides a unified trait interface and canonical storage type for standard Rust range types, but deliberately excludes all operations that treat intervals as mathematical sets.
+It provides a unified trait interface and canonical storage type for standard range types, but deliberately excludes all operations that treat intervals as mathematical sets.

 ### Invariant Statement